 - External advisory support, vendors, and contractors may all be required to achieve a successful outcome.

 For technology initiatives, cost estimates can be categorized as hardware, software, or services.
-Assign a confidence score to initial estimates that communicate the degree of uncertainty in the forecast.
+Assign a “confidence score” to initial estimates that communicates the degree of uncertainty in the forecast.
 Over time the forecast will firm up, and that’s to be expected, but communicating what you don’t know is just as important as what you do know to reassure managers that thoughtful diligence is being done up-front to minimize surprises during the execution phase.

 Business Case Component #5: Benefits, Timing, and Probability

-Quantifying the benefits of adopting a particular technology while considering all variables will give you an idea of what ROI to expect and when.
+Quantifying the benefits of your new endeavor while considering all variables will give you an idea of what ROI to expect and when.
+Here is an example of the thought process behind implementing a new CRM:

 - If a new CRM system would increase revenue by 10%, what are the underlying assumptions?

-- What level of adoption is required to achieve the benefit?
+- What level of adoption is required to achieve ideal benefits?

-- Will the entire 10% increase happen in year 1, or will it be spread out over a 3-year period?
+- Will the entire 10% increase happen in year one, or will it be spread out over a multi-year period?

-- What is the probability that those assumptions will hold up?
+- What is the probability that your assumptions will hold up?
 Qualitatively, what will be different with the new system?

 - Will it reduce employee frustration with antiquated, inefficient processes and positively impact retention?